AlchemyViewer/3p-nghttp2/nghttp2/doc/nghttp2_session_upgrade.rst

 .. function:: int nghttp2_session_upgrade(nghttp2_session *session, const uint8_t *settings_payload, size_t settings_payloadlen, void *stream_user_data)

-    Performs post-process of HTTP Upgrade request.
-This function can be called from both client and server, but the behavior is very different in each other.

     .. warning::

       This function is deprecated in favor of